TobiasFaller/FreiTest/documentation/applications/3_Scale4Edge.md

   - `Disabled`: Only simulate the test pattern for the single targeted fault
   - `Enabled`: Simulate the test pattern for all unclassified faults
   - Default: Enabled
+- `Scale4Edge/TestPatternGeneration/UdfmImportPath <file: string>`: The file where the UDFM (User-Defined Fault Model) is located (cell-aware fault model only).\
+  If no UDFM file is provided for a cell-aware workflow, a fatal error will occur.
+  - Default: "" (empty)
 - <span style="color: #0A5; font-weight: bold">(debug)</span>  `Scale4Edge/TestPatternGeneration/IncrementalSimulation <enabled: options>`: Disables the more efficient, incremental simulation.
   - `Disabled`: Only a naiive, slower simulation is performed.
   - `Enabled`: An optimized incremental simulation is performed.